ajhenley/gitbook/putting_a_basic_html_page_together.md

-###The results are in....
+###A complete page

-The entire page you've been working on should look something like this.
-In the next few assignments we will modify this to make it into something you actually want to show to other people.
+This is the complete page for the Junk Car Emporium example.
+It may not look great but it works.
+Upcoming assignments will show you how to add to it.

 ```
 {%ace edit=true, lang='html'%}